-Comment: A proposed condition in the Recommendation section of this report would require that, prior to certificate approval, a note be added to the plans to this effect.
+A condition of this approval requires that, prior to certificate approval, a note be added to the plans to this effect.

-During the demolition/construction phases of this project, no noise should be allowed to adversely impact activities on the adjacent properties.
+• During the demolition/construction phases of this project, no noise should be allowed to adversely impact activities on the adjacent properties.
 Indicate intent to conform to construction activity noise control requirements as specified in Subtitle 19 of the Prince George's County Code.

-Comment: A proposed condition in the Recommendation section of this report would require that, prior to certificate approval, a note be added to the plans to this effect.
+A condition of this approval requires that, prior to certificate approval, a note be added to the plans to this effect.

-1. Maryland State Highway Administration (SHA)-In an e-mail dated January 17, 2017, SHA stated that an access permit from SHA would be required for the proposed modifications to existing access points on Greenbelt Road (MD 193) and the applicant would be required to submit detailed design plan to SHA for review.

-Comment: SHA requirements will be met through their separate permitting process.

-- m.
-Washington Suburban Sanitary Commission (WSSC)-At the time of this writing, WSSC did not offer comment on the subject project. - n.
-Verizon-At the time of this writing, Verizon did not offer comment on the subject project. - o.
-Potomac Electric Power Company (PEPCO)-At the time of this writing, PEPCO did not offer comment on the subject project. - p.
+- Maryland State Highway Administration (SHA)-In an e-mail dated January 17, 2017, SHA stated that an access permit from SHA would be required for the proposed modifications to existing access points on Greenbelt Road (MD 193) and the applicant would be required to submit detailed design plan to SHA for review.
+SHA requirements will be met through their separate permitting process. - m.
+Washington Suburban Sanitary Commission (WSSC)-WSSC did not offer comment on the subject project. - n.
+Verizon-Verizon did not offer comment on the subject project. - o.
+Potomac Electric Power Company (PEPCO)-PEPCO did not offer comment on the subject project. - p.
 Town of Berwyn Heights-In an e-mail received February 8, 2017, a representative of the town of Berwyn Heights stated that the Berwyn Heights Town Council reviewed DSP-14006 with McDonald's representatives.
-Additionally, the representative stated that the Town Council had reviewed previous site plans with the McDonald's representatives, and that the Town's comments have already been incorporated into DSP-14006 as submitted.
-In closing, the representative indicated that the Town of Berwyn Heights had no further comments on the subject site plan. - q.
-City of College Park-In an e-mail dated February 21, 2017, a representative of the City of College Park stated that the city had no comment on the subject project.

-- r.
-City of Greenbelt-At the time of this writing, the City of Greenbelt did not offer comment on the subject project. - 13.
-Based on the foregoing analysis and as required by Section 27-285(b)(1) of the Zoning Ordinance, the detailed site plan (DSP), if approved, with the proposed conditions below, represent a most reasonable alternative for satisfying the site design guidelines without requiring unreasonable costs and without detracting substantially from the utility of the proposed development for its intended use. - 14.
-Section 27-276(b)(4) of the Zoning Ordinance provides the following required finding for approval of a detailed site plan:
+Additionally, the representative stated that the Town Council had reviewed previous site plans with the McDonald's representatives, and that the Town's comments have already been incorporated into DSP-14006 as submitted. - q.
+City of College Park-In an e-mail dated February 21, 2017, a representative of the City of College Park stated that the city had no comment on the subject project. - r.
+City of Greenbelt-The City of Greenbelt did not offer comment on the subject project. - 13.
+Based on the foregoing analysis and as required by Section 27-285(b)(1) of the Zoning Ordinance, the DSP, if approved, with the proposed conditions below, represent a most reasonable alternative for satisfying the site design guidelines without requiring unreasonable costs and without detracting substantially from the utility of the proposed development for its intended use. - 14.
+Section 27-276(b)(4) of the Zoning Ordinance provides the following required finding for approval of a DSP: